Saturday, January 17, 2026

 At the heart of Fremantle, amidst the vibrant artistic tapestry, lies the Fremantle Arts Centre, a hub of creativity and cultural appreciation.
 As we step into this inspiring space, it’s essential to pause and acknowledge the profound connection it shares with the traditional lands of the Whadjuk people.

-A Gracious Acknowledgment Honouring the Whadjuk People
+A Gracious Acknowledgement Honouring the Whadjuk People

 The Fremantle Arts Centre stands as a beacon of art and culture, but it is also a custodian of respect and understanding.
 We wholeheartedly acknowledge and pay our respects to the Whadjuk people, the Traditional Owners of this land and the greater Walyalup area.
 Their ancient wisdom, spiritual connection with the land, and cultural heritage beliefs form the bedrock of our shared existence.

-Bridging the Past and Present Embracing Cultural Significance
+Bridging the Past and Present: Embracing Cultural Significance

 In recognising the Whadjuk people’s enduring cultural significance, we celebrate the rich tapestry of traditions that continue to shape the vibrant landscape of Fremantle.
 The cultural heritage of the Whadjuk people is not confined to history books; it lives and breathes in the artistry, stories, and ceremonies that echo through generations.

-A Space for All Fostering Inclusivity and Creativity
+A Space for All: Fostering Inclusivity and Creativity

 As custodians of the Fremantle Arts Centre, we are committed to fostering an environment of inclusivity and mutual respect.
 Every stroke of paint, every melody, and every performance within these walls is a testament to the harmonious blend of cultures, where the past informs the present and inspires the future.

-Join Us in Celebration Embracing Diversity through Art
+Embracing Diversity through Art

 We invite you to join us in this celebration of cultural diversity, creativity, and respect.
 Let the art created within these walls and the stories shared beneath its roof serve as a reminder of the unity that transcends time and heritage.
 Together, let us honour the Whadjuk people, their ancestral legacy, and the enduring spirit that makes the Fremantle Arts Centre a place of boundless inspiration and artistic expression.